 Interest rates and fees can make a big difference in how much you pay over the life of a loan, and they vary widely from lender to lender.
 Here are some things to consider.

-- Interest rates: Rates typically range from around 5 percent to 36 percent, depending on the lender and your In general, the better your credit, the lower your interest rate will be.
+- Interest rates: Rates typically range from around 5% to 36%, depending on the lender and your credit.
+In general, the better your credit, the lower your interest rate will be.
 And the longer your loan term, the more interest you’re likely to pay.

 - Origination fees: Some lenders charge a fee to cover the cost of processing the loan.
-Origination fees typically range from 1 to 6 percent of the loan amount.
+Origination fees typically range from 1% to 6% of the loan amount.